 He made an immediate impact, scoring twice in his first three games for the club and becoming the youngest English goalscorer in Champions League history.

-Playing in a variety of roles, the midfielder would develop into a full England international whilst at the Emirates, winning three FA Cups and scoring 20 goals in 198 appearances.
+Playing in a variety of roles, the midfielder developed into a full England international whilst at the Emirates, winning three FA Cups and scoring 20 goals in 198 appearances.

-Liverpool would secure his signing in a £35m deal in 2017, and Oxlade-Chamberlain thrived under Jurgen Klopp in an advanced midfield role as the club reached the latter stages of the Champions League.
+Liverpool secured the signing of Oxlade-Chamberlain in a £35m deal in 2017 and he thrived under Jurgen Klopp in an advanced midfield role, as the club reached the latter stages of the Champions League during his debut season.

-A serious knee injury suffered against Roma in the 2018 semi-finals of the competition would halt his progress, but the 26-year-old has since returned to pick up Champions League and Premier League winners medals, justifying his decision to swap the Emirates for Anfield, despite a more peripheral role in recent seasons.
+A serious knee injury suffered against Roma in the 2018 semi-finals was the start of several fitness issues the 28-year-old has since suffered, but winners’ medals in the Champions League and Premier League have justified his decision to swap the Emirates for Anfield, despite a more peripheral role in recent seasons.